plentz/jquery-maskmoney/README.md

  * `affixesStay`: set if the prefix and suffix will stay in the field's value after the user exits the field. default: true
  * `thousands`: the thousands separator. default: ','
  * `decimal`: the decimal separator. default: '.'
- * `precision`: how many decimal places are allowed. default: 2
+ * `precision`: how many decimal places are allowed. use 'auto' for get the precision from the value or 'custom' for no limitations. default: 2
  * `allowZero`: use this setting to prevent users from inputing zero. default: false
  * `allowNegative`: use this setting to prevent users from inputing negative values. default: false